 - 1. All ductile iron pipe, fittings, and valves shall be fully wrapped with polyethylene per ANSI/AWWA C105/A21.5 (Polyethylene Encasement for Ductile Iron Pipe), Method A. Service taps, bends, tees and other connections made to polyethylene encased pipe shall be in accordance with Section 4.4.6 of said AWWA C105. - 2.
 Cutting cast iron or ductile iron pipe for inserting valves, fittings, or closure pieces shall be performed in a neat and workmanlike manner without damage to the pipe or cement lining and to leave a smooth end at right angles to the longitudinal axis. - 3.
-Where the type of pipe joint in use is such that it employs push-on assembly to affect the joint seal, the outside of the cut end shall be tapered back 1⁄2 inch with a coarse file or a portable grinder at an angle of about 30 degrees.
+Where the type of pipe joint in use is such that it employs push-on assembly to affect the joint seal, the outside of the cut end shall be tapered back $\frac{1}{16}$ inch with a coarse file or a portable grinder at an angle of about 30 degrees.
 The tapering must remove all sharp and/or rough edges which might injure the gasket. - 4.
-Mechanical means shall be used for pulling home all rubber-gasket pipes regardless of trench condition where manual means will not result in pushing and holding the pipe home. - 5.
-All plugs, caps, tees, hydrants, and horizontal bends shall be provided with 3500 psi concrete thrust blocks per Article 12 (Standard Details), SD-W-2 (Thrust Block) of these Standards. - a) Thrust blocks shall be placed between unexcavated solid ground and the fitting to be anchored.
+Mechanical means shall be used for pulling home all rubber-gasket pipes regardless of trench condition where manual means will not result in pushing and holding the pipe home. - For pipe of any diameter, all plugs, caps, tees, hydrants, and 90 degree horizontal bends shall be provided with 3500 psi concrete thrust blocks per Article 12 (Standard Details), SD-W-2 (Thrust Block) of these Standards, in addition to restrained push-on rubber joint gaskets as specified in Article 3 (Water), Section II.
+A. 3. a) (Ductile Iron Pipe). - a) Thrust blocks shall be placed between unexcavated solid ground and the fitting to be anchored.
 The thrust blocks shall be placed so that the pipe and fitting joints will be accessible for repairs.
 This shall include adequate protection of any bolts from direct contact with the concrete. - b) Metal harnesses of tie rods or clamps may not be used instead of concrete thrust blocks.
-Mechanical joint restraint systems and restrained, push-on joint, pipe shall be used where connections to existing lines require immediate pressurization. - c) If the PSAA determines a change in the thrust blocks, anchorage or design is required due to unsuitable earth conditions, changes may be ordered by the PSAA. - 6.
-Vertical bends shall be restrained by the use of locking gaskets for the length shown on the plans and in accordance with DIPRA restrained joint calculations.
+Mechanical joint restraint systems and restrained, push-on joint, pipe shall be used where connections to existing lines require immediate pressurization.
+These instances shall be reviewed prior to approval. - c) If the PSAA determines a change in the thrust blocks, anchorage or design is required due to unsuitable earth conditions, changes may be ordered by the PSAA.